 “Now, you have a nice, normal escape hatch in your historical, ethical code or something that says, after all, you are the designers and not the builders; your role is to give people what they want.
 Now, that’s a nice, easy cop-out.”

 Whitney M. Young Jr. Read the complete speech here.

 Providing the service of design expertise to meet severe challenges such as “sustainability” exists, but it is weak.
 The desire to end development practices that contribute to racism is supported, but with actions subservient to the historical, ethical code used as an escape hatch.

 Demands to improve the human experience with the world require steps well beyond establishing the coherence of place.
-Confirming a sense of safety, comfort, accessibility, mobility, novelty, color, harmonics produce a long set of demands for consistency.
-The designer’s production of spatial and aesthetic content requires a new social resonance in the 21st century, an open and uncertain intelligence essential to understanding every human need more than physical.
-The space-makers knowledge of existence will grow in service to a higher cause and one of purpose in service to humanity, not the bill payers.
-In failing to take these steps, architecture and engineering are not improving the human condition, and the world must ask why?
+Confirming a sense of safety, comfort, accessibility, mobility, novelty, color, harmonics produce a long set of demands for consistency in recognizing human rights.
+The designer’s spatial and aesthetic productions require a new social resonance in the 21st century.
+An open and uncertain intelligence essential to understanding every human need is far more than the physical.
+The space-makers knowledge of existence will need to grow in service to a higher cause and purpose in service to humanity, not the bill payers.
+In failing to take the professional unity required by these steps, architecture and engineering will not improve the human condition, and the world must ask why?
+You must ask.

 Planning, Architecture, and Engineering Practice

 Topic One: The Arc of History Is an Act of Construction

 For the last few thousand years, humanity has gathered and shaped materials from the earth’s crust.
 It now occurs at a rate unprecedented in any other period.
 Yet, from Fordism to now, history does not describe the cost of this change as safe practice in any sense of the word, but as one designed to be continuously more profitable.